zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Omid says, “Well, you can be sure of one thing if y ou move into one of these complexes.”
 Lily says, “What?”
 Omid says, “The bill  collectors will never be able

 to find you.”
 Omid is making a joke here.
-He’s sayi ng that it’s so difficult to find these buildings that no one would be able to find t hem, even people who are looking for you, such as bill collectors.
+He’s sayi ng that it’s so difficult to find these buildings that no one would be able to find them, even people who are looking for you, such as bill collectors.

 What is a “bill collector?”
 A bill collector is a p erson who goes and finds people who haven’t paid their bills – money they owe to a company – and gets them to pay them.
 If, for example, you buy a telephone, and  you use the telephone but then you don’t pay for the minutes that you use, the telephone company will try to find you and get you to pay for them.
 They will usu ally hire another company – a collection agency – that will go and try to find yo u and call you and go to your house to get the money from you.
 That is a bill col lector.